Precious-One/AWS-sales/README.md

 ## Short Description :
 Source data used for this repository is same i.e. AWS_SaaS Sales.
 Repository have two parts.
-First use(Part 1) is to prdict discount for each product using Python.
+First use(Part 1) is to predict discount for each product using Python.
 Second use(Part 2) is to analysis of data using Excel.

 ![image](https://github.com/Precious-One/AWS-sales/assets/132249223/f8d453d8-37a3-44ef-b06f-f1133e0255a7)